Protecting floating profit in trading with the help of options

 - Liquidation of the position – we protect the floating profit against a possible correction or a market reversal, but we lose our position.
 If the price continues to move in the right direction, there will not be any opportunities to participate in this movement.
 This is bad since it isn’t always possible to enter the market again – the movement may be too active and a trader may not always be near the trading terminal.

 - Partial liquidation of the position – is often the most sensible solution without the possibility to use options.
 In this case you can fix a part of the floating profit, and at the same time, participate in the further market movement through the remaining position in the market.

-- Purchase of an option – defends the floating profit and gives the opportunity to maximize it if the price movement continues in the right direction.
+- Purchasing stock options – defends the floating profit and gives the opportunity to maximize it if the price movement continues in the right direction.

 Let’s take an example of an option hedging to protect a position.
 There is the long pullback position in the gold market (GLD).
 GLD is a financial instrument with a plenty of liquid options, the chart of which duplicates the conduct of the gold market.
 It’s excellent for this example.